-Unlike biostatisticians and informatics professionals, individuals concentrating on Community health have a more On-field kind of a job.
-Community health specialists have a more holistic approach toward public health.
-Their work involves considering all the factors and also discovering new factors that may be at play influencing the overall health of a community.
+Unlike biostatisticians and informatics professionals, individuals concentrating on Community health have a more on-field jobs.
+Community health specialists have a more holistic approach to public health.
+Their work involves considering all the factors and also discovering new elements that may be at play influencing the overall health of a community.

 Under this specialization, professionals might require to initiate wellness programs, undertake educational activities or create resources to promote healthy living.

-The following are examples of career opportunities available to public health professionals who focus on community health.
+The following are career opportunities available to public health professionals who focus on community health.

 - Health Care Administrator